Naturalism (philosophy)

-In philosophy, naturalism is the idea or belief that only natural laws and forces (as opposed to supernatural ones) operate in the universe.
+In philosophy, naturalism is the idea that only natural laws and forces (as opposed to supernatural ones) operate in the universe.
+In its primary sense, it is also known as ontological naturalism, metaphysical naturalism, pure naturalism, philosophical naturalism and antisupernaturalism.

-According to philosopher Steven Lockwood, naturalism can be separated into an ontological sense and a methodological sense.
 "Ontological" refers to ontology, the philosophical study of what exists.
-On an ontological level, philosophers often treat naturalism as equivalent to materialism.
-For example, philosopher Paul Kurtz argues that nature is best accounted for by reference to material principles.
+Philosophers often treat naturalism as equivalent to physicalism or materialism, but there are important distinctions between the philosophies.

+For example, philosopher Paul Kurtz argued that nature is best accounted for by reference to material principles.
 These principles include mass, energy, and other physical and chemical properties accepted by the scientific community.
-Further, this sense of naturalism holds that spirits, deities, and ghosts are not real and that there is no "purpose" in nature.
+Further, this sense of naturalism holds that spirits, deities, and ghosts are not real and that there is no "purpose" in nature as in dysteleology.
 This stronger formulation of naturalism is commonly referred to as metaphysical naturalism.
 On the other hand, the more moderate view that naturalism should be assumed in one's working methods as the current paradigm, without any further consideration of whether naturalism is true in the robust metaphysical sense, is called methodological naturalism.

-With the exception of pantheists – who believe that Nature is identical with divinity while not recognizing a distinct personal anthropomorphic god – theists challenge the idea that nature contains all of reality.
+With the exception of pantheists – who believe that nature is identical with divinity while not recognizing a distinct personal anthropomorphic god – theists challenge the idea that nature contains all of reality.
 According to some theists, natural laws may be viewed as secondary causes of God(s).

 In the 20th century, Willard Van Orman Quine, George Santayana, and other philosophers argued that the success of naturalism in science meant that scientific methods should also be used in philosophy.
 According to this view, science and philosophy are not always distinct from one another, but instead form a continuum.